I'm Lovin' You

-"I'm Lovin' You" (stylised as "I'm lovin' you") is Japanese/Korean musician Iconiq's debut Japanese solo single, a duet with Exile vocalist Atsushi.
-It was released on January 27, 2010 as a digital download to cellphones, as well as a special release CD in rental stores, featuring shortened versions of "I'm Lovin' You" and Iconiq's second digital single, "Change Myself."
+"I'm Lovin' You" (stylised as "I'm lovin' you") is a song recorded by Japanese born-South Korean singer Iconiq collaboration with Exile vocalist's Atsushi.
+It was released on January 27, 2010 as a digital download to cellphones, as well as a special release CD in rental stores, featuring shortened versions of "I'm Lovin' You" and her upcoming digital single, "Change Myself."The single was released as the promotional song for cosmetics line Shiseido's "Maquillage".

 Writing

 The song is an upbeat R&B song, described in the press as "a love story about the moment when friends become lovers."
 The lyrics are observations by two different people, who see each other and wish that they were each other's partner.
 Iconiq and Atsushi collaborated because they wanted to create similar types of music.
 Atsushi thought a collaboration would be interesting, due to the pair having the same hairstyle.

 Promotion

 "I'm Lovin' You" was first unveiled in a commercial for Shiseido's Maquillage cosmetics line, featuring actress Juri Ueno, in late November 2009.
 At the time, large-scale billboard showcasing Iconiq's image began to appear around Japan.
 The song was released at Recochoku on December the 9th, 2009, where it became the most popular at Recochoku for an entire week, the first time a debut artist has achieved this.
 By late January, the song had been downloaded as a ringtone approximately 300,000 times.